 Safety & Health Management

-To ensure the compliance with the Safety and Health Policy of the University and the practices established by the Safety, Health and Environment Committee (SHEC) which is responsible to Council for formulating policies, procedures and standards on safety, health and sustainability for adoption by the University community, the Estates Office works closely with the Safety Office in overseeing the management of risks to safety and health at the University.
+To ensure the compliance with the Safety and Health Policy of the University and the practices established by the Committee on Health, Safety and Well-Being, the Estates Office works closely with the Safety Office in overseeing the management of risks to safety and health at the University.

 The works performed by the Estates Office involves a variety of activities related to construction and facility management that may give rise to potential safety risks.
 In pursuit to the goal set by the University, the Estates Office is committed to develop, implement and maintain a safety and health management system in order to ensure the safety and health of all its students, employees and visitors.
 The safety and health management system developed also provides guidance for protection of its workforce, including workers engaged by the contractors working within the University premises, aiming at: